-Returns are now accepted 24/7 at the Main Library
+Returns are accepted at the Main Library, Mt.
+Royal Branch Library, and West Duluth Branch Library

 In this no-appointment process, please bring your library card and cell phone.
 If you do not have a cell phone, this is ok.
 There will be instructions outside of the library to help.
 Your full library card number will help ensure a quick and easy transaction!
 Please note that curbside pick-up is available for items that are currently held.
 Request items by placing holds on your account through our catalog, or by calling during readers advisory hours (see below.)